Components of the MALANA Center

 - Individual, group and family therapy sessions

-- Doctors, clinicians, case managers, registered dietitians and eating disorder specialists who are specially-trained to treat comorbid substance abuse and eating disorders
+- Doctors, clinicians, case managers, registered dietitians and eating disorder treatment specialists who are specially-trained to treat comorbid substance abuse and eating disorders

 - Individualized treatment plans designed to target each client’s specific needs

 - Morning meditations, yoga and gentle exercise to help you feel more in tune with your body and mind

 - Clinical groups on topics such as Body Image, Intuitive Eating, Trauma & Codependency, Acupuncture, Art Therapy, Process Groups, Reiki and Sound Healing